 Presents an axiomatic basis for Euclidean geometry and provides insight into the interdependence of various theorems and axioms.
 Topics include incidence and order properties, congruence, absolute and non-Euclidean geometry, the parallel postulate, and the real numbers and geometry.
 PREREQUISITE: MATH 2010.
 OFFERED: Sem.
-II, 2021-22.
+II, 2023-24.

-3010 Linear Algebra with Differential Equations
+3010 Linear Algebra

 Introduction to algebra and geometry of R3 and its extension to Rn.
-Topics include vector spaces and linear transformations, systems of linear equations and their solutions, matrices and determinants, eigenvalues, eigenvectors, and the solution and applications of linear ordinary differential equations.
+Topics include vector spaces and linear transformations, systems of linear equations and their solutions, matrices and determinants, eigenvalues, eigenvectors.
+Applications of these topics will also be demonstrated.
 PREREQUISITE: Grade of at least C- in MATH 2010.
 OFFERED: Sem.
 I.